-Safe Spaces: BRAVE has changed the lives of over 500 girls.
+BRAVE has changed the lives of over 500 girls.
 We create opportunities for girls to improve critical thinking skills, build camaraderie, and gain the confidence to become resilient, engaged, informed leaders.

-Transformative Travel: Through BRAVE’s initiatives, women and girls gain the self-confidence and skills needed to become agents of social change in their own lives.
-BRAVE travels thousands of kilometres across South Africa and beyond on annual road trips to share girls’ stories and amplify girls’ voices.
+Through BRAVE’s initiatives, women and girls gain the self-confidence and skills needed to become agents of social change in their own lives.
+BRAVE travels thousands of kilometres across South Africa and beyond on annual road trips to share girls' stories and amplify girls' voices.

-Impact: BRAVE is dedicated to regular monitoring and evaluation of our programs and includes girls and their families in this process.
+BRAVE is dedicated to regular monitoring and evaluation of our programs and includes girls and their families in this process.
 We evaluate the impact we have on individual girls’ lives, including their confidence, academic performance, self-esteem, and relationships with others, as well as the number of girls who we work with who continue their education beyond secondary school.

-Advocacy: BRAVE also evaluates our impact on the polices and legislation that exist to protect and promote girl leaders.
+BRAVE also evaluates our impact on the polices and legislation that exist to protect and promote girl leaders.
 BRAVE meets with leaders from government and business to ensure that they create and uphold policies and laws that help girls lead.
 Since 2011, BRAVE has published over 100 articles in print and online publications to advocate for improved health care, education, safety, and economic opportunities for girls.
 Our Safe Spaces campaign has installed 58 public Safe Space benches in partnership with 30 artists and designers.
 BRAVE also encourages boys and men to support our efforts to create a safer South Africa.
 We work on the front lines in the struggle to reduce violence against women and girls, and everyone.